canalplus/rx-player/doc/api/loadVideo_options.md

 Allow to play DASH low-latency contents (with Chunk-encoded and chunk-transferred CMAF segments) with a low latency efficiently.

+In the some rare browsers who do not support the `fetch` API (like IE11 or the BlackBerry browser), we might be more prone to rebuffering in that mode the first few seconds.
+If you want to have a better experience on those browsers, you might want to begin to play further from the live edge in those cases through the `startAt` option.

 Note: Some DASH low-latency contents do not use a Chunk-transfer optimization which let us download segments before they have been completely generated.
 On those, you might see multiple 404/415 HTTP errors for segment requests.
 If